DGTR recommends increasing import duty on iron alloy from South Korea for 2 years | Headlines

 The measure is recommended for two years.

-In the first year, according to DGTR, the duty should be increased by 100 per cent and 75 per cent in the second year.
+In the first year, according to DGTR, the duty should be increased to the level of Most Favoured Nation (MFN) applied rate of 5 per cent; and in the second year, reduce it to 75 per cent of the MFN rate.

 The Indian Ferro Alloy Producers' Association together with Boon Metal & Alloy Corporation, Premier Alloys & Chemicals, and Team Ferro Alloys had filed an application that an increase in imports of the product is causing "serious" injury to the domestic producers.